Where Does Anxiety Come From?

 Anxiety is a complex issue with roots in brain biology, genetics, life experiences, and social-cultural factors.
 While we can't control everything that contributes to anxiety, understanding where it comes from can help us reframe our relationship with anxiety and understand it as a normal physical process that can be managed.

 If you're struggling with anxiety that feels overwhelming or interferes with your daily life, know that you're not alone and there is hope.
-If you’re interested in getting help, feel free to reach out for a free consultation.
+Getting support, whether from a therapist, doctor, or friend, can be a huge help.

 FAQ